IBM's next turnaround tool is ... a new open-source font?

-Survivors of IBM's office consolidation have let it be known that come November 13th, Helvetica Neue will be off-brand within its rapidly-shrinking walls.
+The survivors of IBM's office consolidations and redundancy rounds have let it be known that come November 13th, Helvetica Neue will be off-brand within its rapidly-shrinking walls.

-The company's ever-smaller workforce will instead be asked to use a typeface named “Plex”, which the company has helpfully open-sourced as a .ZIP file so we can all look like IBM documentation.
+The company's ever-smaller workforce will instead be asked to use a typeface named “Plex”, which the company has helpfully open-sourced here so we can all look like IBM documentation.

 Sadly El Reg lacks a login to IBM's Brand Center, but the IBM Type GitHub repo says “IBM typography is international and modern to reflect our brand and our design principles.”

 IBM's on a bit of a rebranding tear at the moment, having last week re-re-named its cloud from BlueMix to IBM Cloud, just a year after ditching the SoftLayer moniker.

 Whether any of this activity can arrest the company's 22-quarters-and-counting of revenue decline is anyone's guess.
 At least the company's next round of financial presentations have an “international and modern” look free of Helvetica Neue.